Latte Filters

 {$level|clamp: 0, 255}

-Also exists as function.
+Also exists as a function.

-dataStream (string $mimetype=detect)
+dataStream (string $mimetype='detect')

 <img src={$img|dataStream}>

-Prints for example:
+Outputs, for example:

 <img src="data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAUA